cagefigter/windows-reg-tweaks/README.md

 Project History
 ------------

+- [x] 01.09.2015	All tweaks are now in english.
-- [x] 25.08.2015	Added some image creation tools which are able handle the registry tweaks
+- [x] 25.08.2015	Added some image creation tools which are able handle the registry tweaks.
-- [x] 18.08.2015	Initial upload and first release
+- [x] 18.08.2015	Initial upload and first release.